List of Kamen Rider Gaim characters: Shura

-Shura (シュラ) is a former member of Team Baron who was ousted by Kaito Kumon prior to the series following a failed attempt to kill Kumon and take over leadership of Team Baron.
+Shura (シュラ) is a former member of Team Baron who was ousted by Kaito Kumon prior to the series following a failed attempt to kill Kaito and take over leadership of Team Baron.
 During the events of Gaim Gaiden: Kamen Rider Knuckle, Shura forms the criminal group, Neo Baron (ネオ・バロン), and returns as Kamen Rider Black Baron (仮面ライダーブラックバロン, Kamen Raidā Burakku Baron) to take revenge on his former team.

 Utilizing the Banana Lockseed in conjunction with a mass-produced Sengoku Driver, Shura can transform into Kamen Rider Black Baron Banana Arms.
 While transformed, he wields the Bana Spear.

 Shura is portrayed by Ryusuke Nakamura (中村 龍介, Nakamura Ryūsuke).

 Torkia Republic

-The Torkia Republic (トルキア共和国, Torukia Kyōwakoku) is a fictional country that appears in the Kamen Rider Zangetsu: Gaim Gaiden stage show and its novelization Kamen Rider Gaim Gaiden: Kamen Rider Zangetsu.
+The Torkia Republic (トルキア共和国, Torukia Kyōwakoku) is a fictional country that appears in the Kamen Rider Zangetsu: Gaim Gaiden stage show and its novelization Novel: Kamen Rider Gaim Gaiden: Kamen Rider Zangetsu.
 After its branch of the Yggdrasill Corporation activated the Scalar System, the Torkia Republic was destroyed and reduced to an underground city in which its low-ranking citizens were forced to fight against one another to survive while its noble residents live on the surface and benefit from the conflict as a form of entertainment.
 With the exception of the Shizumiya family, most citizens of the Torkia Republic's underground ruins are named after the 72 demons listed in the Ars Goetia.

 The Torkia Republic's Armored Riders use prototype versions of Sengoku Drivers that allow them to assume black-colored versions of their Zawame City-counterparts.
 However, due to its incomplete system, it also slowly transforms them into Category H Inves.